paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

     * check if `peer` appears under `known_by` and whether the fingerprint is in the `known_messages` of the peer.
 If the peer does not know the block, report for providing data out-of-view and proceed.
 If the peer does know the block and the knowledge contains the fingerprint, report for providing replicate data and return.
     * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the peer a small positive reputation boost and return.
 Note that we must do this after checking for out-of-view to avoid being spammed.
 If we did this check earlier, a peer could provide data out-of-view repeatedly and be rewarded for it.
     * Dispatch `ApprovalVotingMessage::CheckAndImportAssignment(assignment)` and wait for the response.
-    * If the result is `AssignmentCheckResult::Accepted(candidate_index)` or `AssignmentCheckResult::AcceptedDuplicate(candidate_index)`
+    * If the result is `AssignmentCheckResult::Accepted` or `AssignmentCheckResult::AcceptedDuplicate`
-      * If `candidate_index` does not match `claimed_candidate_index`, punish the peer's reputation, recompute the fingerprint, and re-do our knowledge checks.
-The goal here is to accept messages which peers send us that are labeled wrongly, but punish them for it as they've made us do extra work.
-      * Otherwise, if the vote was accepted but not duplicate, give the peer a positive reputation boost
+      * If the vote was accepted but not duplicate, give the peer a positive reputation boost
       * add the fingerprint to both our and the peer's knowledge in the `BlockEntry`.
 Note that we only doing this after making sure we have the right fingerprint.
     * If the result is `AssignmentCheckResult::TooFarInFuture`, mildly punish the peer and return.
     * If the result is `AssignmentCheckResult::Bad`, punish the peer and return.